realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Use Home Assistant (MQTT 3.1.1)

-If checked, the TCD will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt)
+If checked, the TCD will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt).

 ##### &#9654; Broker IP[:port] or domain[:port]